Galactic algorithm: Communication channel capacity

-Claude Shannon showed a simple but impractical code that could reach the capacity of a communication channel.
+Claude Shannon showed a simple but asymptotically optimal code that can reach the theoretical capacity of a communication channel.
 It requires assigning a random code word to every possible $n$-bit message, then decoding by finding the closest code word.
 If $n$ is chosen large enough, this beats any existing code and can get arbitrarily close to the capacity of the channel.
 Unfortunately, any $n$ big enough to beat existing codes is also completely impractical.
 These codes, though never used, inspired decades of research into more practical algorithms that today can achieve rates arbitrarily close to channel capacity.